HenrikFricke/styled-components-ui-library/README.md

 ## Deployment

 Push your changes to master and create a new GitHub release (based on [semver](http://semver.org/)).
-CircleCI is in place to push a new version to npm, it will also create and upload a new version of the react storybook.
+CircleCI is in place to push a new version to npm.